PaulHBartley/mkproj/INSTALL.md

 ## Compatibility

 **mkproj** has been tested on **Ubuntu 20.04** in **GNU bash, version 5.0.17**.
 The scripts should work in other bash 5.0+ environments (assuming Python 3.6+ is installed).
-But on other systems and/or shells, until further testing is done,  users are advised to practice caution with these scripts.
+On other systems and/or shells, however, users are advised to practice caution with these scripts until further testing is done.
 Fortunately, nothing terrible is going to happen!
-If any problems are found, however, please don't hesitate to open an issue.
+If any problems are found, please don't hesitate to open an issue.

 ## Files to be installed
 `$ mkproj` <-- parent function